-- Enable policy-Enables or disables the individual policy; the global Application Control setting overrides the specifications of an individual policy. - IP Range-Use to specify the range of IP addresses (IPv4 and/or IPv6) that will be affected by the Application Control policy. - IP Address/(User or Group possible)-Use to specify the single IP address (IPv4 and/or IPv6) that will be affected by the URL filtering policy. - Note: The options on this page depend upon the user identification method that you are using-either IP address or User/group name authentication, if you enable LDAP authentication.
+- Enable policy-Enables or disables the individual policy; the global Application Control setting overrides the specifications of an individual policy. - IP Range-Use to specify the range of IP addresses (IPv4 and/or IPv6) that will be affected by the Application Control policy. - IP Address-Use to specify the single IP address (IPv4 and/or IPv6) that will be affected by the application control policy. - IP subnet-Use to specify the subnet IP address that will be affected by application control policy - User or Group (If enabled User Identification)-Use to specify the user or group that will be affected by application control policy

+- Note: The options on this page depend upon the user identification method that you are using-either IP address or User/group name authentication, if you enable LDAP authentication.
 For more information about configuring the user identification method and defining the scope of a policy, see User Identification and URL Filtering Policies. - Add-Click to add a single or range of IP addresses to the list of addresses that will be affected by the Application Control policy.